sibeshkar/jiminy/README.md

 The core Jiminy infrastructure allows agents to train in parallel environments for asynchronous methods for RL (i.e A3C).
 This remote docker image starts a TigerVNC server and boots a Python control server, which uses Selenium to open a Chrome browser to an in-container page which loads [MiniWoB](https://stanfordnlp.github.io/miniwob-plusplus/) environments.
 The `utils` folder contains helpful bash files to handle the architecture.

 Follow these instructions to use:
-1. Start 8 remote environments in docker containers - `./utils/start_docker.sh`
+1. Change directory to `utils`
-2. [OPTIONAL] View the 8 environments, make sure [vncviewer](https://tigervnc.org/) is installed. - `./utils/vnc.sh`
+2. Start 8 remote environments in docker containers, and dashboard - `docker-compose --compatibility up -d`
-3. After completion, clean up using `./utils/clear_docker.sh`
+2. View the environments at `localhost:80`

-Extras: Use `./utils/move.sh` to move vncviewers to a grid position, `./utils/kill.sh` to kill **only** the vncviewers.
+3. After completion, clean up using `docker-compose down`

 ### Training an A3C agent from scratch:

 Jiminy contains an example for training agents using A3C methods from scratch.
 Follow these steps to reproduce:

 1. Clone and install this repository (preferably in virtualenv or conda). `pip install -e .`
-2. Start 8 remote environments : `./utils/start_docker.sh`
+2. Start 8 remote environments after changing into `utils` directory : `docker-compose --compatibility up -d`
-3. [OPTIONAL] Open VNC viewer windows. `./utils/vnc.sh`
+3. [OPTIONAL] Open VNC viewer dashboard : `localhost:80`
 4. Move into the examples directory : `cd examples`
 5. Install requirements for the agent: `pip install -r requirements.txt`
 6. Train the agent : `./wob_click_train.py -n t1 --cuda` (t1 is the name of the iteration)